-Innovative technologies, such as BrainScope, can aid in the detection of mTBI.
+Innovative technologies, such as BrainScope, can aid in detecting mTBI.
 It is the only FDA-cleared, non-invasive medical device that can objectively detect the likelihood of both brain bleeds and concussions at the point of care.
 BrainScope is designed to be fast, accurate, and easy to use.
 It uses EEG inputs combined with AI-derived algorithms to determine the likelihood of structural and functional brain injury.
 In addition, this decision support triage tool provides objective measures to evaluate concussions and help medical professionals accurately assess for suspected mTBI.
-The physician-ordered test is suitable for emergency rooms, athletic departments, military, and other applications where an early diagnosis of mTBI is sought.
+The physician-ordered test is suitable for emergency rooms, athletic departments, the military, and other applications where an early diagnosis of mTBI is sought.
 BrainScope Structural Injury Classifier (SIC).

 BrainScope Structural Injury Classifier (SIC)

-The BrainScope Structural Injury Classifier (SIC) is an AI-derived algorithm that evaluates the likelihood of a brain bleed with 99% sensitivity to intracranial bleeds and 98% negative predictive value (NPV).
+The BrainScope Structural Injury Classifier (SIC) is an AI-derived algorithm that evaluates the likelihood of intracranial hemorrhage with 99% sensitivity to intracranial bleeds and 98% negative predictive value (NPV).
 The SIC is intended for patients ages 18-85, GCS 13-15, and within 72 hours of injury.
 It also has significantly better specificity than the standard C.T. decision rules (Canadian CT Head Injury Rules & New Orleans Criteria).
 SIC has been shown to potentially reduce unnecessary head C.T.s in the emergency department by 31% when integrated into the hospital emergency triage workflow.